nanobus/nanobus/README.md

 # NanoBus

-NanoBus is a lightweight microservice runtime layer that simplifies your application's core logic by moving common tasks to composable flows that connect to transports, data stores, and other infrastructure.
+NanoBus is a lightweight microservice runtime layer that simplifies your application's core logic by moving infrastructure concerns to composable flows.

 ## Key Features